bala-baskar/nlp_specialization/README.md

-# nlp_specialization
+# NLP_specialization
-This repo contains curated list of books, references, workbooks on NLP
+This repo contains a curated list of books, references, and workbooks on NLP